apache/dolphinscheduler-website/development/en-us/development-environment-setup.md

 git clone git@github.com:apache/dolphinscheduler.git
 ```
 ### compile source code

-i.
-Create a new database locally for debugging.
-DolphinScheduler supports mysql and postgresql, here we use mysql for configuration and the database name could be : dolphinscheduler.
+i.If you use MySQL database, pay attention to modify pom.xml in the root project, and change the scope of the mysql-connector-java dependency to compile.

 ii.
-Import the code into IDEA, modify pom.xml in the root project, and change the scope of the mysql-connector-java dependency to compile.

-iii.
-Run mvn -U install package -Prelease -Dmaven.test.skip=true in terminal to install the required registered plugins
+Run `mvn -U install package -Prelease -Dmaven.test.skip=true ` in terminal to install the required registered plugins

 ## Notice